 Adopting a dog is a serious decision.
-If you’re interested in any of our available dogs, please email us for an adoption application.
 All of our dogs receive medical care prior to adoption, including a senior wellness exam, blood work, vaccinations, microchip and any other necessary procedures needed to improve their quality of life.
 We also encourage our adopters to take a proactive approach with their new senior dog’s diet and health.
 Our adoption process includes the following once an application is APPROVED (if your application is not approved, you will not hear from us):

 Please note we only adopt our dogs to homes in/around Idaho.
-We require a home check and so do not adopt out of state unless we have a trusted volunteer available to perform a home check.
+We require a home check and so do not adopt out of state.
+Filling out an adoption application does not guarantee approval for adoption.

 **All Available pets are also available to sponsor while they are in the care of the rescue.

 MEET SWEET PEA: Are you looking for a new pea to add to your pod?!
-Sweet Pea is one of our newest additions to the rescue!
+Sweet Pea joined our rescue in November 2019.
 She lives for belly rubs and dinner time!

 Sweet pea’s personality is true to her name, she is truly a sweetheart who loves being near her people.
 Sweet Pea is a 13 year old shih tzu mix and is roughly 30 pounds.

 Sweet Pea is special needs as she is diabetic and blind.
 She is not fond of her insulin shots (for diabetes) and needs someone who is patient and willing to work with her as long it takes for her to get used to it.
 Long term medical care is required for Sweet Pea, regular follow ups with a veterinarian to make sure she’s on the right dosage of insulin.